final draft #4b of my TEDxCSULB talk for Sunday 9 April ’17 in the University Student Union (USU) on the campus of Long Beach State University

-Lets substitute “classes” for “players”, and “projects” for “runs”.
-Your college education should not be about buying classes, it should be about accomplishing projects.
+Let’s substitute “classes” for “players”, and “projects” for “wins”.
+Your college education should not be about buying classes, it should be about creating projects.
 If the poor Oakland A’s can outperform the rich New York Yankees, then I believe that you can outperform the University Catalog.

-Psychology students sometimes tell me they hate their statistics class.
+Students sometimes tell me they hate their statistics class.
 The faculty sort of say, “trust us, you’ll need this someday.”
 But the students hear, “this is hard, boring, and you’ll never use it.”
 What if Psychology was Project Based?
 What if you surveyed fellow students about a question you care about?
 Then you’ve got 6 binders full of data.
 What are you going to do with that?
 How will you understand what your data has to tell you?
-You probably need to learn some stats.
+You probably need to learn some statistics.
 But now you’re learning stat not because, trust-us-you’ll-need-it-some-day, but because I-need-it-right-now-to-answer-a-question-I-care-about.
 At this point you might take a class, read a book, hang out in faculty office hours, or watch a video.
 How you learn stat is not as important as the fact that you learn the tools you need to answer the questions you’re asking today.
-You develop whatever skills are necessary to complete your project.

 I have 3 tools to help make your college experience more Project-based: